 Understanding Running Belts and Pouches

 Although running apparel can come equipped with pockets, not all running apparel will give you enough room to store your essentials.
-Luckily, there are great running accessories available to carry all of your running necessities such as energy gels, MP3 player, and car keys.
+Luckily, there are great running accessories available to carry all of your running necessities such as energy gels, MP3 player, race number, and hydration.
 In this guide, you'll learn about running belts and pouches and how to choose the perfect one to enhance your workout.

 If you like to participate in marathons, a running belt is ideal.
-However, running belts are also great for everyday running but typically hold only a minimal amount of essentials.
-They expand to hold your most important items while allowing you to attach your race number to the belt material.
-Securing your race number to your belt saves you from poking small holes into your apparel.
-Here are a few features you may find necessary for your running belt:
+Also great for everyday running, run belts typically hold a minimal amount of essentials to provide a lightweight, bounce-free ride.
+The storage pouch can expand to hold your most important items while allowing you to attach your race number to the belt material.
+Securing your race number to your belt provides a greater comfort and saves you from poking small holes in your apparel.
+Here are a few convenient features to look for in a running belt:

 - Quick-release buckle for fast removal.